top of page

 Form II-VI

-In Form II-VI, students read the original version of our play.
-They read it aloud in parts, pausing regularly to narrate and discuss.
+Students read the original version of our play.
+They read it aloud in parts, pausing regularly to narrate followed by discussion and acting it out.
 Discussions explore the “lines of insight and beauty” and “great issues of life” that students have seen.

 Works To Be Read